hbrobotics/ros_arduino_bridge/README.md

 The *sensorstate\_rate* determines how often to publish an aggregated list of all sensor readings.
 Each sensor also publishes on its own topic and rate.

+The *use\_base\_controller* parameter is set to False by default.
+Set it to True to use base control (assuming you have the required hardware.)
+You will also have to set the PID paramters that follow.

 The *base\_controller\_rate* determines how often to publish odometry readings.